xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+ShowUnitAttackRange:
+- [ ] Allow camera movement
+- [ ] Return camera to previous position on close
+  - Probably just swap the focal target so BSM can let it move naturally.

 - ChooseTarget has been refactored for smoother controls.
-- [ ] Do the same for DropUnit.
-  - [ ] Extract the behavior to some RadialPointIncrementer class.
+- [x] Extract the behavior to some RadialPointIncrementer class.
+- [ ] AttackTarget uses the RadialIncrementer
+- [ ] DropUnit uses the RadialIncrementer

 - [ ] Multi-controller support.
   - [ ] Board Players, or some association, knows the boardplayer-to-controller mappings.